mel-121821/etch-a-sketch/README.md

 Extra Credit:

 Instead of just changing the color of a square from black to white (for example), have each pass through with the mouse change it to a completely random RGB value.
 Then try having each pass just add another 10% of black to it so that only after 10 passes is the square completely black.

+References:

+Toggle HTML and CSS styles from: https://alvarotrigo.com/blog/toggle-switch-css/ (Used style #6)